gpustack/gpustack/docs/quickstart.md

 ### Manual Installation

-For manual installation or detail configurations, refer to the [installation](installation/manual-installation.md) docs.
+For manual installation or detailed configurations, refer to the [installation](installation/manual-installation.md) docs.

 ## Gettting Started